-Windows 10 by default is highly popular to strip you off your privacy.
-Oh Wait!
-You don’t know that?
-Please be known that Windows 10 by default has permission to sent lots of your data back to Microsoft servers and you’ll never know when and how the data transfer took place.
-And not any antivirus or malware could stop that but it’s you, who need to do some manual settings for protecting your privacy.
+Windows 10, by default, is highly popular to strip you of your privacy.
+Oh, Wait!
+Don’t you know that?
+Please be known that Windows 10, by default, has permission to sent lots of your data back to Microsoft servers, and you’ll never know when and how the data transfer took place.
+And not any antivirus or malware could stop that, but it’s you who need to do some manual settings for protecting your privacy.
 And not just that, even Windows 10 has a keylogger too, which is recording every stroke of data you’re typing back to Windows 10.
-That includes all the usernames and passwords too which you type in websites and other places.
+That includes all the usernames and passwords also, which you type in websites and other places.

-Even though Microsoft has added so many features which are really useful in long-term, but for the betterment of those products or features, they collect a good quantity of users data, and one of the biggest source of it is Cortana which personalize it’s features depending upon your need and collect your voice inputs, contact and calendar entries.
-Windows 10 also collects data from the features which are connected to cloud and hence it becomes an necessity for an operating system to collect data, filter and exclude your personal information and send it to Microsoft Servers.
+Even though Microsoft has added so many features that are really useful in the long-term, but for the betterment of those products or features, they collect a good quantity of user data.
+One of the most significant sources of it is Cortana, which personalizes its features depending upon your need and collects your voice inputs, contact, and calendar entries.
+Windows 10 also collects data from the features which are connected to the cloud.
+Hence, it becomes a necessity for an operating system to collect data, filter and exclude your personal information and send it to Microsoft Servers.
 But who’s comfortable with that?
 I am Not!

 Ultimate Guide to Turn off Windows 10 Privacy Settings

-Turning off data mining features in Windows 10 is easy, all you need to know where those toggles are and you’re good to go.
+Turning off data mining features in Windows 10 is easy, all you need to know where those toggles are, and you’re good to go.
 But it’s a good list to follow before you may get rid of all the data mining features of Windows 10.
-There are 2 ways to do so.
-Either use a free application we recommend or do the manual way which requires few steps.
+There are two ways to do so.
+Either use a free application we recommend or do the manual way, which requires few steps.

 How to Turn Off Windows 10 Privacy Issues Using an Application (Easiest Method)

-There are over 35 privacy issues in Windows 10 which users needs to address for protecting their privacy.
+There are over 35 privacy issues in Windows 10, which users need to address for protecting their privacy.
 If you leave those as is, a good amount of data is sent back to Microsoft periodically.
 If you have selected “Express Settings” while installing Windows 10, you gave permissions to Microsoft to gather data of following types:

 - Location Data